bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - SSE High Quality Music
 - SSE High Quality Voices

-#### Visuals and Lighting
+#### Visuals

-Lighting is another category that took me a while to research, and one that I will continue to experiment with as I understand it better.
+Visual mods are another category that took me a while to research, and one that I will continue to experiment with as I understand it better.
 Like combat, there are multiple aspects to lighting, so you really have a lighting "stack".
 There are multiple options for each layer in the stack, and some mods are designed to "play well" with specific mods from other layers.
 Also, each layer is optional, so you can decide how far you want to go with the graphics overhauls.

 First, pick your ENB preset.
 [ENB](http://enbdev.com/) itself is a library that adds a bunch of fancy effects to the game engine's graphics pipeline, like Depth of Field and Sun Rays.
 To enable these effects, you have to configure ENB, but most people just use a preset created by someone else who knows what they're doing.
 Here are some notable options:

 - Bjorn ENB-Reshade
 - Rudy ENB
+- Silent Horizons ENB
 - SkyrimSE Re-Engaged ENB

 Next, pick your ReShade preset.
 [ReShade](https://reshade.me/) is another library that adds graphics effects to video games, similar to ENB.
 I'm not really sure how they are different, but there appears to be some consensus around using ENB and ReShade together.
 Some notable options: